zkripson/contracts/README.md

 ```

 This script will:
-1. Run the pre-build script
+1. Build the contracts
-2. Deploy the contracts to MegaETH testnet
+2. Deploy the contracts to Base Sepolia testnet
-3. Verify the contracts on the block explorer
+3. Verify the contracts on the Base Sepolia explorer

 6. Run tests: